How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 This brings us all the way back to the beginning: the study of queer history.

-The problem for queer historians is that history is basically just a big fat record of human behaviour.
-Often, a researcher’s first task in writing queer history is to prove that something queer happened, usually by taking an individual or group and exposing whatever might be known of their sex lives, scrutinizing their manner of dress, the people they associated with, things they either said or wrote, in search of evidence.
+The problem for queer historians is that history, writ large, is basically just a big fat record of human behaviour.
+Often, a researcher’s first task in writing queer history is to prove that something queer happened, usually by taking an individual or group and exposing whatever might be known of their sex lives, scrutinizing their manner of dress, the people they associated with, things they either said or wrote, in search of empirical evidence.
 In doing so, we become the Victorian morality police, sniffing around someone’s dirty linens in attempt to “out” them.
 It feels distasteful, to say the least.

 At some point during my academic career, feeling frustrated and sullied by the constant need to prove that queer people existed without being allowed to say so, I had a revelation: